s7techlab/cckit/examples/erc20/README.md

 As well as Ethereum blockchain,  Hyperledger Fabric platform (HLF) can be used for token creation, implemented as smart contract (chaincode in HLF terminology), that holds user balances.
-Unlike Ethereum, HLF chaincodes can't work with user addresses as a holder key, thus we will use combination of MSP Identifier and user certificate identifier.
+Unlike Ethereum, HLF chaincodes can't work with user addresses as a holder key, thus we will use combination of Membership Service Provider (MSP) Identifier and user certificate identifier.
+Below is an simple example of how to create a token as Golang chaincode on the Hyperledger Fabric platform using CCKit chaincode library.

-Below in an simple example of how to create a token as Golang chaincode on the Hyperledger Fabric platform using CCKit chaincode library.
+## What is ERC20 token standard

-## What is ERC20
+The [ERC20 token standard](https://github.com/ethereum/eips/issues/20) came about as an attempt to standardize token smart contracts in Ethereum, it describes the functions  and events that an Ethereum token contract has to implement.

-The ERC20 came about as an attempt to standardize token smart contracts in Ethereum, it describes the functions and events that an Ethereum token contract has to implement.
 Most of the major tokens on the Ethereum blockchain  are ERC20-compliant.
 ERC-20 has many benefits, including unifying token wallets and ability for exchanges to list more tokens by providing nothing more than the address of the token’s contract.

 ```solidity
 // ----------------------------------------------------------------------------